pirovc/ganon_benchmark/README.md

 # ganon_benchmark

-benchmarking steps used to evaluate ganon as presented in https://www.biorxiv.org/content/10.1101/406017v2
+benchmarking pipeline used to evaluate ganon as presented in https://www.biorxiv.org/content/10.1101/406017v2

 ## description:

-The pipeline has 2 parts: build and classify
+- The pipeline is divided into build and classify steps.

-The folder config/ contains examples of configuration files for building and classifying
+- The folder config/ contains examples of configuration files for building and classifying
+- Configuration files used for generating the results presented in the manuscript are in files/config/.
+Files should be edited in a way the paths are correctly set.

 ## dependencies: